What you can put out for collection

 How to know what types of recycling to put out each week

 Each set of crates and bin come with an information pamphlet and calendar.
+Before 1 July each year Council delivers a new pamphlet and calendar to every household in the collection area.

 We recommend you download the Antenno app and load your address as a favourite place to receive reminders straight to your phone each week on which recyclables to put out.
-The reminders are sent out on Monday morning.
+The reminders are sent out on Monday mornings.

 What you can (and can't) put in your recycling crates